arom The Bohr Atom

 field theory

-The Bohr atom revolutionized our understanding of the material reality revealing a field of absorption and emission that came to be known as radiation.
+The Bohr atom as he described in 1913 revolutionized our understanding of all atoms' material reality revealing a field of absorption and emission that came to be known as the spectral lines of an atom's bands of radiating frequencies.

 emission